 Sembcorp Salalah benefits from the extensive power, water and energy experience of the Project Founders, including development, ownership and operation of large-scale gas turbine-based power and desalination projects.
-Sembcorp Utilities is an integrated energy player poised to benefit from the global energy transition.
-With a strong track record in developing and developed markets, it provides solutions across the energy and utilities value chain.
+Sembcorp Utilities is an integrated energy player that provides solutions across the energy and utilities value chain.
+With a strong track record in providing energy solutions in developing and developed markets, Sembcorp is poised to capitalise on the opportunities brought about from the global energy transition.
 OIC is a private equity investment company with strong experience in investing in the region and has a diversified portfolio of investments in the oil and gas, petrochemical, construction and manufacturing sectors in Oman.